Classical and Quantum Mechanics via Lie algebras: Description levels

 the Gibbs energy satisfies

 and the entropy satisfies

-This term is called the \bfi{entropy of mixing}.
-Its occurence is referred to as Gibbs paradox (cf. \sca{Jaynes} \cite{Jay.G}, \sca{Tseng \& Caticha} \cite{TseC}, \sca{Allahverdyan \& Nieuwenhuizen} \cite{AllN}, \sca{Uffink} \cite[Section 5.2]{Uff}).
+The latter term is called the \bfi{entropy of mixing}.
+Its occurence is referred to as the \bfi{Gibbs paradox} (cf. \sca{Jaynes} \cite{Jay.G}, \sca{Tseng \& Caticha} \cite{TseC}, \sca{Allahverdyan \& Nieuwenhuizen} \cite{AllN}, \sca{Uffink} \cite[Section 5.2]{Uff}).
 It seems to say that there are two different entropies, depending on how we choose to model the situation.
-For fixed mole fractions, the paradox can be resolved upon noticing that the fine and the coarse description differ only by a choice of gauge; the gauge is unobservable anyway, and the entropy is determined only when the gauge is fixed.
+For fixed mole fractions, there is no real paradox since the fine and the coarse description differ only by a choice of the unobservable gauge parameters, and only gauge invariant quantities (such as entropy differences) have a physical meaning.

+If the mole fractions may vary, the fine and the coarse description differ significantly.
+But the difference in the descriptions is observable only if we know processes which affect the different kinds differently.

+Fixed chemical potentials can be prepared only through chemical contact with substances with known chemical potentials, and the latter must be computed from observed mole fractions.
+Therefore, the chemical potentials can be calibrated only if we can prepare equilibrium states at fixed mole fraction.
+This requires that we are able to separate to some extent particles of different kinds. \at{place this correctly!}

-However, if the mole fractions vary, the fine and the coarse description differ significantly.
-If the detailed model is correct, the coarse model gives a wrong description for the entropy and the chemical potentials.
-However, this difference is observable only if we know processes which affect the different kinds differently, such as a difference in mass, which allows a mechanical separation, in molecular size or shape, which allows their separation by a semipermeable membrane, in spin, which allows a magnetic separation, or in scattering properties of the particles, which may allow a chemical or radiation-based differentiation.
-In each of these cases, the particles become distinguishable, and the coarse description becomes inadequate.
+Examples are a difference in mass, which allows a mechanical separation, a difference in molecular size or shape, which allows their separation by a semipermeable membrane, a difference in spin, which allows a magnetic separation, or a difference in scattering properties of the particles, which allows a chemical or radiation-based differentiation.
+In each of these cases, the particles become distinguishable; the coarse description is therefore inadequate and gives a wrong description for the entropy and the chemical potentials. \end{expl}

-If we cannot separate the kinds to some extent, we cannot prepare equilibrium states at fixed mole fraction.
-But this would be necessary to calibrate the chemical potentials, since fixed chemical potentials can be prepared only through chemical contact with substances with known chemical potentials, and the latter must be computed from mole fractions. \end{expl}

 Generalizing from the example, we conclude that even when both a coarse model and a more detailed model are faithful to all experimental information possible at a given description level, there is no guarantee that they agree in the values of all thermal variables of the coarse model.
 In the language of control theory (see, e.g., \sca{Ljung} \cite{Lju}), agreement is guaranteed only when all parameters of the more detailed models are observable.